FionaMacNeill/portfolio/content/post/2015/10/new-project-new-category/index.md

 coverImage: "mobiledevicespeed-1cqu7yt.png"
 ---

-Well almost.
+## Well almost...

 I have had a #UX category on this blog for a while, but I have decided to formalise it as I embark on a grad school module, _Interaction Design and Evaluation Process._ The UX category will be a place to collect my thoughts in relation to what I learn on the module and can be viewed in a collated format via the "UX" tab.
 Things to comment on this week:

 - Read and think about **BS EN ISO 9241-210-2010 - Ergonomics of human-system interaction**
 - Read and comment on user profiles and personae